Site last updated: Tuesday, May 12, 2026

 Scholarship awards were also handed out at the fundraiser to three women making notable strides in their education.

-The first 2026 Live Your Dream Scholarship for $2,000 went to Noelle Mitchell.
-Mitchell is working towards graduation in May and becoming an Obstetrics Nurse.
+The first 2026 Live Your Dream Scholarship for $2,000 went to Noelle Mitchell, who is working toward graduation in May and becoming an obstetrics nurse.
 As a mother of three boys, she has worked tirelessly to provide herself with an education, overcoming poverty and homelessness.

 “Those in Quijuene’s life describe her as caring, independent, motivated, and filled with grace,” Donna Sybert, past club president said.

-The final $1,000 scholarship award was awarded to Krystal Breelove of Butler.
-Breelove, a single mother of two, is chasing her passion for science and studying to become a Marine Biologist at Unity Environmental University, set to graduate in 2027.
+The final $1,000 scholarship was awarded to Krystal Breelove of Butler.
+Breelove, a single mother of two, is chasing her passion for science and studying to become a marine biologist at Unity Environmental University, set to graduate in 2027.

 “I’ve been trying to get back into school, get my degree, and get everything done for the longest time, and finances have been one of the biggest issues with that, so this means the world to me,” Breelove said.